Shant1R/Shant_IIITB/README.md

 </details>

-## DAY 1

-#Introduction to Verilog RTL design and Synthesis
+## DAY 1 - Introduction to Verilog RTL design and Synthesis

 # References